PlayStation Portable (PSP) Architecture

 Image

-As soon as Sony gained momentum with strong firmware updates with security patches and attractive features (i.e. a web browser), old versions became some sort of promised land, where advanced users enjoyed the ability to run their Homebrew.
-However, acquiring a PSP with that system version became increasingly challenging.
-Thus, ‘downgrading’ quickly gained popularity.
-Downgrading is the opposite of upgrading, consisting of replacing the current firmware installed with an earlier (and better exploited) version.
+As Sony gained momentum with stronger firmware updates (incorporating security patches next to attractive features, such as a web browser), old versions became some sort of promised land, where advanced users enjoyed the ability to run their Homebrew.
+However, finding a PSP with an exploitable system version became increasingly challenging.
+As a result, downgrading quickly grew in popularity.
+Downgrading is the opposite of upgrading: it involves replacing the firmware installed with an earlier (and better exploited) version.

-A common approach for performing a downgrade consists of executing an exploit that would trick the system into installing an old update file.
-This wasn’t easy, as it depended on an ever-shrinking pool of exploits for the most recent version.
+A common approach for downgrading relied on executing an exploit that tricked the system into installing an older update file.
+This wasn’t easy, as it depended on an ever-shrinking pool of exploits in the latest firmware releases.

 Eventually, two ‘modchips’ reached the market: ‘Undiluted Platinum’ and ‘PSP-Devolution’.
 Both shipped with a separate NAND chip used as secondary NAND storage, enabling the user to boot a secondary (and exploitable) firmware, or replace the primary one.
-This approach is only supported on the PSP model 1000, as later ones unified Tachyon and the NAND + DDR SDRAM package.
+This technique only supported the PSP model ‘1000’, as later ones integrated Tachyon with NAND and DDR SDRAM into a single package.

 Pandora

-The cat and mouse game was the order of the day until the so-called ‘Pandora’ arrived.
+The cat-and-mouse game was the order of the day, until August 2007, with the arrival of Pandora [41].

 The ‘Pandora battery method’ is a popular (and respected) collection of achievements.
-It managed to bypass most of the security layers, and focused on where Sony could not react quickly: the Pre-IPL.
-This is what Pandora managed to succeed in [28]:
+It managed to bypass most of the security layers, and focused on the only area Sony could not react quickly: Pre-IPL.
+This is what Pandora succeeded in [42]:

-Don’t forget that all this was a tremendous task, especially if we take into account that KIRK wasn’t reverse engineered and the encrypted block that makes the Pre-IPL ‘jump’ had to be brute-forced.
+It’s important to mention this was a tremendous discovery, especially considering that KIRK had not yet been fully reverse-engineered, and the encrypted block that made Pre-IPL ‘jump’ had to be brute-forced.

 CFW and beyond